Clinical Research Directory

 Observational Assessment

-Participants undergo standardized anthropometric measurements, functional performance tests, validated lifestyle questionnaires, and laboratory assessment of serum total testosterone without any intervention.
+Participants undergo standardized anthropometric measurements, functional performance tests, validated questionnaires assessing lifestyle-related and psychoemotional factors, and laboratory determination of serum total testosterone levels.
+No therapeutic or preventive intervention is administered.

 Locations (1)